Loved by learners at thousands of companies

 Matrix operations are complex.
 Eigenvalue/eigenvector analyses allow you to decompose these operations into simpler ones for the sake of image recognition, genomic analysis, and more!Intro to Eigenvalues and Eigenvectors50 xpInterpreting Scalar Multiplication50 xpScaling Different Axes100 xpDefinition of Eigenvalues and Eigenvectors50 xpWhy "Eigen"?50 xpFinding Eigenvalues in R100 xpScalar Multiplies of Eigenvectors are Eigenvectors100 xpComputing Eigenvalues and Eigenvectors in R50 xpHow Many Eigenvalues?50 xpVerifying the Math on Eigenvalues100 xpComputing Eigenvectors in R100 xpSome More on Eigenvalues and Eigenvectors50 xpEigenvalue Ordering50 xpMarkov Models for Allele Frequencies100 xp

 Principal Component Analysis

-Eric Eager is a data scientist for Pro Football Focus, where he analyzes data for all 32 National Football League teams and over 40 college football teams.
-Before joining PFF in 2018, he was a professor in the Department of Mathematics and Statistics at the University of Wisconsin – La Crosse, where he published over 20 papers in mathematical biology and the scholarship of teaching and learning while securing more than $300,000 in National Science Foundation funding for undergraduate mentorship.
+Eric Eager is the VP of R&D at SumerSports.
+Prior to joining Sumer in 2022, he ran R&D at Pro Football Focus, where he analyzed data for all 32 National Football League teams and over 130 college football teams, along with every major media entity and thousands of subscribers.
+From 2012-2018 he was a professor in the Department of Mathematics and Statistics at the University of Wisconsin – La Crosse, where he published over 25 papers in mathematical biology and the scholarship of teaching and learning while securing more than $300,000 in National Science Foundation funding for undergraduate mentorship.